streetwriters/notesnook/docs/help/contents/search-and-navigation.md

 ---
 title: Search & navigation
 pageTitle: How to search your notes and move around Notesnook fast
-description: Search across your notes, jump anywhere with the command palette and quick open, and sort, group and filter any list in Notesnook.
+description: Search your notes in Notesnook, narrow results with filters like tag, color, date and favorite, and jump anywhere with the command palette and quick open.
 keywords:
   - notesnook search notes
+  - notesnook search filters
   - notesnook command palette
   - search inside notes
   - notesnook sort notes